Carlsbad Child Custody Attorney

-Sole custody is when one parent is granted full custody of the child.
+Sole custody is when one parent is granted full custody of the children.
 This can be legal custody, physical custody, or both.
 Sole physical custody is also called “primary physical custody” in California.

 Joint custody is when both parents must share the rights and responsibilities related to child custody.
 This can apply to legal custody, physical custody, or both.

 In California, the courts don’t favor one type of custody over the other, and, contrary to popular belief, they will not favor one parent over the other.
 Instead, they will decide on a case-by-case basis how to best act in the child’s best interest.

 Establishing Child Visitation in CA

 If a parent has physical custody of the child less than half of the time, they can receive a visitation order.
-A visitation order can be agreed upon by both parents or enforced by the court.
+An order can be agreed upon by both parents or enforced by the court.

 Under California law, visitation is organized into three categories: